JacopoCarlon/JC_Electronics_and_Communications_Systems__Project/README.md

 # Electronics and Communications Systems

-Individual project for Electronics and Communication Systems exam at <b>Computer Engineering</b> MSc in University of Pisa, year 2022-2023.
+Individual project for Electronics and Communication Systems exam at <b>Computer Engineering MSc</b> in University of Pisa, year 2022-2023.

 ## Author :
 - [Jacopo Carlon](https://github.com/JacopoCarlon)